etijskens/et-micc/tutorials/TUTORIAL-1.rst

 1.2.3 Modules and scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Micc_ always creates fully functional examples, complete with test code and documentation, so that you can inspect the files and see as much as possible how things are supposed to work.
-The ``my_first_project/my_first_project.py`` module contains a simple *hello world* method, called ``hello``:
+Micc_ always creates fully functional examples, complete with test code and documentation, so that you can inspect the files and learn how things are working.
+The :file:`my_first_project.py` module contains a simple *hello world* method, called ``hello``:

 .. code-block:: python